 The most conspicuous of emerald bead bracelets is the torsade , which consists of multiple emerald bead strands twisted together to form a sort of gemstone rope.
 Bead bracelets and torsades can be comfortable to wear, even when fitted closely to the wrist.
 One inconvenience of bead bracelets, especially the looser fitting ones, is that a strand may snag and break.
 As with pearls, emerald bead strands should be knotted between each bead to prevent all of them from spilling if the strand breaks.

 Among emerald-set link bracelets, the simplest is the line bracelet, which is no more than a single row of prong or bezel-set emeralds entwined around the wrist.
-Link bracelets set with colored stones were a specialty of French jewelers during the 1920s and 1930s.
+These are also widely known as tennis bracelets, even Link bracelets set with colored stones were a specialty of French jewelers during the 1920s and 1930s.

 Clips, pins, and brooches were once far more common than they are today.
 Before the rise of buttons and zippers, they were the primary means of fastening garments.
 Only those with considerable rank and wealth could decorate their clips and pins with emeralds, so an emerald-clad fastener was a conspicuous status symbol.

 As vehicles for displaying gems, clips, pins, and brooches offer particular advantages.
 They are not liable to experience hard wear or frequent impacts.
 Like earrings and necklaces, they can be worn near eye level for easy visibility.
 And they are one of the best ways to display especially large emeralds.
 On the other hand, most clips, pins, and brooches pierce or crimp a garment, which makes some jewelry-lovers hesitant to wear them, especially on their best clothing.